 Also stakeholders from the renewable sector often recognize the need to review the priority dispatch framework.
 They make this however subject to conditions; Wind Europe provided views on curtailment of wind power and priority dispatch and stated that "countries with well integrated day-ahead, intraday and balancing market and a good level of interconnections, where priority of dispatch is not granted to CHP and conventional generators, do not need to apply priority of dispatch for wind power."
 They argue that "in general, priority dispatch should be set according to market maturity and liberalisation levels in the Member State concerned, but also taking due account of progress in grid developments and application of best practices in system operation."
-According to its paper from June 2016 on curtailment and priority dispatch, in the view of Wind Europe15, some EU markets, such as Sweden and the UK, which have relatively high penetration rates of wind, do not offer priority dispatch for wind producers 16 and this does not place any restrictions on market growth.
-However, a phase-out of priority dispatch for renewable energies should only be considered if (i) this is done also for all other forms of power generation, (ii) liquid intraday markets with gate closure near realtime, (iii) balancing markets allow for a competitive participation of wind producers; (short gate closure time, separate up/downwards products, etc.), and (iv) curtailment rules https://windeurope.org/wp-content/uploads/files/policy/position-papers/WindEurope-Priority-Dispatch-and-Curtailment.pdf.
+According to its paper from June 2016 on curtailment and priority dispatch, in the view of Wind Europe, some EU markets, such as Sweden and the UK, which have relatively high penetration rates of wind, do not offer priority dispatch for wind producers and this does not place any restrictions on market growth.
+However, a phase-out of priority dispatch for renewable energies should only be considered if (i) this is done also for all other forms of power generation, (ii) liquid intraday markets with gate closure near real-time, (iii) balancing markets allow for a competitive participation of wind producers; (short gate closure time, separate up/downwards products, etc.), and (iv) curtailment rules and congestion management are transparent to all market parties.
+According to Wind Europe, these requirements are already in 2016 fulfilled in certain markets such as the UK, Sweden and Denmark, whereas other Markets currently still required priority dispatch.
+It is the view of the Commission services that by entry into force of the present legislative initiative, the above requirements are met in all Member States.

+&lt;sup>15 https://windeurope.org/wp-content/uploads/files/policy/position-papers/WindEurope-Priority-Dispatch-and-Curtailment.pdf.

-The Commission services interpret this to mean that, while priority dispatch may be foreseen under national legislation, it has no practical impact.
+&lt;sup>16 The Commission services interpret this to mean that, while priority dispatch may be foreseen under national legislation, it has no practical impact.